gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 ### Flatten raw message using JOLT transformation

+In Apache NiFi the **JoltTransformRecord** (or **JoltTransformJSON**) processor applies a JOLT spec to every record that passes through it, making it straightforward to flatten, rename, or restructure JSON messages inline in the data flow without writing any custom code.

 The JOLT spec is already described in the [Transforming JSON to JSON using JOLT](#transforming-json-to-json-using-jolt) section above.
-Use the same spec here.
+We will use the same spec here.

 As we already get records from the **ConsumeKafka** processor, let's use a **JoltTransformRecord** to transform (flatten) the raw message.
 Drag a new processor to the canvas and search for the **JoltTransformRecord** processor.
 Double-click on the new processor to navigate to the **Properties** tab.